A few years ago I read The Botany of Desire by Michael Pollan

 If you happen to live near Chicago, as I do, there is a lot of info on the Vital Information blog.

-If you don’t enjoy reading and would rather watch a nice documentary, in which a somewhat wacky farmer goes from conventional to organic farming, there’s The Real Dirt on Farmer John.
-I hear King Corn is good, but I haven’t seen that one yet.
+If you don’t enjoy reading and would rather watch a nice documentary, in which a somewhat wacky farmer goes from conventional to organic farming, there’s The Real Dirt on Farmer John

 And lastly, the National Family Farm Coalition (NFFC) helps grassroots groups ensure fair prices for family farmers, safe and healthy food, and vibrant, environmentally sound rural communities.
 For when you are ready to take up pitchforks to change the world.